-The whole concept of a personal brand is relatively new, although their have always been individuals who have understood the power of a “personal brand” Churchill, John Harvey-Jones and Richard Branson to name a few.
+The whole concept of a personal brand is relatively new, although there have always been individuals who have understood the power of a “personal brand” Churchill, John Harvey-Jones and Richard Branson to name a few.
 But it has been the growth of the internet as a tool which then gave rise to blogging and the growth of the social and business networks as a tool to raise/build one’s profile, that has propelled the concept/need to think about you as a brand.

-But as with all things new the perception and definitions of “personal branding” differs with each “expert” you ask and there are definite misconceptions.
+But as with all things new, the perception and definitions of “personal branding” differs with each “expert” you ask and there are definite misconceptions.
 So having trawled the web for a good definition I found this one to share with you;

 "Personal Branding links your passions, key personal attributes, and strengths with your value proposition, in a crystal clear message that differentiates your unique promise of value from your peers and resonates with your target audience."

 Another good definition on Personal Branding and Online reputation management can be found at Wikipedia.

 Branding when done well projects your “personal DNA” it can help those hiring not just find you (that is personal marketing) but decide are you a “good fit” to my team, my department, my company.
 It helps the decision maker decide “do I want to recruit you” or should I do business with you (if you go self-employed).

 When incorporated into a job seeker or career mover’s marketing communications it can help them “stand out from the competition” which in the current climate is critical.
 Share of voice is the name of the game, getting attention is key, BUT you want the right type of attention from the right recruiter/company.

 There are many different views, techniques and approaches that can help you build a structure to help you build your personal brand.
 I have “attempted to reduce these to 10 key questions and answers that can help define and guide you toward an “authentic personal brand”.

 1. Define what your Personal Vision is and Purpose